andgineer/docker-lean-python/README.md

-Docker Alpine Linux lightweight base container for Python3 applications.
+Docker Alpine Linux lightweight base container for Python3 applications in less than 300M.

 To create your Python application container you should base your container on this one (`FROM andgineer/python-base`).